shivam-methi/JavaScript/Features/promises.md

 ## Promises:

 ### Synchronous:
-- JavaScript is a synchronous language by default
+- JavaScript is a synchronous language by default.
-- JavaScript engine executes our program sequentially
+- JavaScript engine executes our program sequentially.
-- one line at a time from top to bottom in the exact order of the statements
+- one line at a time from top to bottom in the exact order of the statements.

 ```js
     console.log("first");